shutter-network/shutter/shuttermint/README-dev.md

 are build in the `bin` directory.

 Run `make install-tools` to install additional tools for linting and compiling the protocol buffer files.
-The `install-tools` target will also install the tendermint executable itself.
-It's currently needed for generating an initial config file.

 ## Tests
 Run `make test` to run the tests